-"Intersafe were chosen to carry out the work for several reasons; they are very professional, competitively priced, the engineers are qualified to carry out the service I wanted and most importantly, they are experienced in testing in the laboratory environment."
+"Intersafe were chosen to carry out the work for several reasons; they are very professional, competitively priced, the engineers are qualified to carry out the service I wanted and most importantly, they are experienced in testing in the lab"

 University College London (UCL) is the capital's leading multidisciplinary university, with over 8,000 staff and 22,000 students from over 150 countries.

 Intersafe was invited to tender against three other companies in July 2009 to carry out PAT testing for the Wolfson Institute for Biomedical Research.
 The company is contracted to test all portable electrical equipment, which amounts to around 4,500 items.
 Sonia Buckingham, The Institute's Health and Safety Adviser, advised that the items have to be tested as part of a rolling programme, every two years.
 Intersafe arranged to start testing on a particular day and work through, during normal working hours, until the job was complete.